 Dr Maxwell Winchester

 In addition to his industry experience, Maxwell has many years of academic teaching experience globally, having held permanent faculty positions in Australia, Canada and the UK.
-In addition to these he has taught as a guest lecturer in China, Singapore, Malaysia, Kuwait, France, Germany and Austria.
+In addition to these he has been an adjunct lecturer in China, Singapore, Malaysia, Vietnam, Kuwait, France, Denmark, Germany, Austria and Mexico.

 Refereed journal articles